minnojs/minno-quest/src/js/quest/API.md

 --------------- | ---------------------
-onCreate 		| At the creation of the question. onChange 		| At each change of the question response (note that this hook may be called many times for each question). onSubmit 		| When the question is submited. onDecline 		| When the question is declined. onTimeout 		| When the timer finishes. onDestroy 		| When the question is removed from the screen (either decline or submit).
+onCreate 		| At the creation of the question. onChange 		| At each change of the question response (note that this hook may be called many times for each question). onSubmit 		| When the question is submitted. onDecline 		| When the question is declined. onTimeout 		| When the timer finishes. onDestroy 		| When the question is removed from the screen (either decline or submit).